vlingenfelter/vlingenfelter.github.io/src/pages/blog/posts-coming-soon.md

 - A recap of my co op at the MBTA
 - My recommended reading list going into 2019
 - Why you should take the bus and where you should go
-- What my capstone will be on
+- What my capstone (senior project) will be about